 Los Angeles Firm Focused on Employment Retaliation

-We are one of the largest firms to specialize in employment litigation surrounding workplace retaliation.
+We statewide California firm with headquarters in Los Angeles specializing in employment litigation surrounding workplace retaliation.
 Retaliation in the workplace takes place when an employee submits a report or claim of discrimination, harassment, or employer misconduct to his or her supervisor, the Equal Employment Opportunity Commission (“EEOC”) or a California state agency, and the employer as result treats the employee negatively.
 Within discrimination, retaliation may result from an employee’s belief that he or she was discriminated against due to his or her reporting of unlawful treatment based on race, color, national origin, sex/gender, disability, sexual orientation, age, pregnancy status or marital status.
 The most common types of retaliation include firing, demotion, removal from training or advancement opportunities, moving employees into other undesired job responsibilities, discipline, or curtailing the employee’s compensation or benefits.

 Remember: If you lawfully reported a workplace matter to your supervisor or the EEOC stemming from your belief that discrimination or harassment took place, and the employer negatively acted against you, you may very well be a victim of retaliation!

-As result, a knowledgeable, experienced and resourceful attorney at our office can help you determine your retaliation claim so that your rights are protected under California law.
+As a result, a knowledgeable, experienced, and resourceful attorney at our office can help you determine your retaliation claim so that your rights are protected under California law.

 If You Suffer Workplace Retaliation, Don’t Wait